CyberSamuraiBSK/Thesis-Project-Code/README.md

-# Flow-Based Post-Breach Detection Framework for Kubernetes
+# Flow-Based Post-Breach Detection Framework for Datacenters

 ## Overview

 This repository contains the implementation developed for the BSc thesis:

-**“A Flow-Based Post-Breach Detection and Response Framework for Kubernetes Environments”**
+**“Post-Breach Cybersecurity inside Datacenters via Anomaly-Detection Network Defence and SDN-Based Deception”**

 The framework combines: